zowe/docs-site/docs/user-guide/ze-usage.md

    Credentials will be stored on a per profile/per panel basis until one of the following takes place:

-   - Data Sets/USS/Jobs panel refresh caused by an update to the `zowe.config.json` file
+   - Data Sets/USS/Jobs tree refresh caused by an update to the `zowe.config.json` file
    - Zowe Explorer refresh in the **Command Palette**
    - Reload of the Visual Studio Code window
    - Closing and reopening the VS Code window